sangam-acharya1/ETL-Projects/README.md

 ###  Data Extraction
 - Scrape data from webpages using requests and BeautifulSoup
-- xtract structured tables and relevant information
+- extract structured tables and relevant information
 - Handle missing or inconsistent HTML elements

 ###  Data Transformation